 The results were convincing; The store employees stayed longer with “3” and sales went up.
 More precisely, they increased the retention rate by 40 percent (i.e. employees stayed 40 percent longer in the company than before), while sales were increased by up to 25 percent in the stores where the solution was used.

 The lesson here is that “3” found a connection between well-timed and relevant information, a good onboarding process and sales.
-This means that the ROX measurement points in the future could be to look at the correlation between the ability to maintain store employees, information sent out via the app, opening rates and sales.
-In this way, by looking at the contexts, one can act more proactively than just looking at a sales figure.
+This means that the future ROX indicators could be to look at the correlation between retention, information sent out via the app and opening rates and sales.
+This could enable leaders to make more proactive decisions in the future.

 Measuring the value of funny onboarding announcements: Southwest Airlines

-Southwest Airlines has created a crucial, almost magical, moment on their flights.
+Southwest Airlines has created an almost magical, moment on its flights.
 The tedious security review that must be provided by the staff before departure is often picked up tremendously by their employees.

-And when Southwest analyzed which moments made customers choose Southwest over their competitors, they found out that these items were one of the reasons — and that they meant increased ticket sales of $ 140 million — a year.
+And when Southwest analyzed which moments made customers choose Southwest over their competitors, they found out that the announcements were one of the reasons — and that they increased ticket sales equalling $ 140 million — a year.
 Add to this exposure to social media where some of the videos have up to 25 million views.

-Southwest is constantly in the top in customer satisfaction and employee satisfaction surveys and has long realized that the relationship between customer experiences and employee experiences is crucial.
-On this blog you can read more about Southwest’s culture.
+Southwest has long realized that the relationship between customer experiences and employee experiences is crucial.
+You can read more about Southwest’s culture here.

-Creating a powerful experience in a crucial moment: The Magic Castle Hotel
+Creating one powerful experience: The Magic Castle Hotel

 The Magic Castle Hotel has great success with its red telephone at the pool.
 It gives the children staying at the hotel the opportunity to call and order ice cream — for free!
 And when the kids are happy, so are the parents.
 At the time of writing, The Magic Castle Hotel is the second-best hotel in Los Angeles, only surpassed by the Four Seasons — despite the fact that it is by no means a particularly exceptional hotel.